StevePilcher/RecipeStoreMS3/README.md

 ## UX

 The UX is a simple single page.
 A standard navbar which concatenates to a burger icon when in mobile view allows users to recognise the simple nav structure.
 The 'log in' & 'Sign Up' buttons are only visible when the user isn't logged in, otherwise a 'Log Out' button replaces them.
-The recipes are displayed vertically down the centre of the site once retrieved from MongoDB.
+The recipes are displayed in a masonary pattern across the page when screen width allows once retrieved from MongoDB.

 Simple form structures clearly identify input fields for the user to create any recipes.

 ### Typical User Stories